Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 Multi-threading is relevant to Lua because it is a stack based language.
 Here's an example issue you might run into if threading is a problem:

 Imagine you're trying to call a method, so you push a parameter on the stack.
-If the program is multithreaded and you're not making the API calls in the Lua thread, then there's a chance that something else could get pushed onto the stack before you can call the method that uses the parameter.
+If the program is multithreaded and you're not making the API calls in the Lua thread, then there's a chance that another thread could push something else onto the stack before you can call the method that uses the parameter.
 This would corrupt the stack causing the program to crash.

 When I ran into this problem, I remember reading some post saying that I had to "find the program's internal Lua locking mechanisms".
 In my experience, I've never actually had to do that.

 The solution is simple: hook any Lua API function that gets executed often, and execute whatever API function's you want in your hook.
-Generally I use lua_pcall.
+Generally I hook lua_pcall.
 Some programs don't use lua_pcall though, so you may have to hook a different method(such as lua_gettop).

 The only other issue is figuring out which Lua state to use.
 If a program uses multiple Lua states then you have to figure out which one you want to use.
 If there is a specific Lua state you need to use, then you just have to find a global value specific to that state.
 Here is an example of executing your own Lua code in a hooked function.